Brown's Creek Restoration Project

 - Early June: (Delayed from mid-May due to recent rains) Mobilization, prepare site for Phase 1 construction (West of Neal Avenue), construction staking, confirm site utilities, equipment delivery, access paths, clearing & grubbing.

-- End of July/Early August: Site restoration, final walkthrough, demobilization.
+- September 2024: Site restoration, final walkthrough, demobilization.

 This timing takes into account the limitations for working in a trout stream and avoiding impacts to the Northern long-eared bat.